pyconau/2018.pycon-au.org/speak.md

 If you've never presented at a conference before and think you might like to try it, [submit now!](https://www.papercall.io/pyconau2018)

-We're looking for proposals for 30-minute talks on these sorts of things:
+We're looking for 30 minute talks on everything Python, open source, and tech-related.

- * Projects that use Python in interesting ways
- * Development of CPython
- * Testing code
- * Professional skills
- * Interesting bits of Python
- * Python on other platforms
+We welcome submissions from everybody, including those:

+* who have never given a conference talk before,
+* who are new to Python,
+* who have built interesting things in Python,
+* who have broken interesting things with Python,
- * Python and other programming languages
+* who have helped build Python, and
- * Lessons from non-technical fields
- * Community building
+* who have expertise to share with our community from fields outside of Python (and outside of technology).

-Thinking of something else?
+Thinking of something cool?
 We want to hear from you!

 You can submit a proposal [through PaperCall](https://www.papercall.io/pyconau2018) or reach us any time with questions at **<mailto:program@pycon-au.org>**.